• Skip to primary navigation

 closeup of fluffy rice

 Closeup of the fully cooked rice.
-When yo fluff it with a fork at the end, they grains should not stick together.
+When you fluff it with a fork at the end, the grains should not stick together.

-How to cook perfect basmati rice on the stovetop:
+How to cook fluffy basmati rice (step-by-step photos)

 melt butter for rice